malharsb/uno/README.md

 Team MooPointers

-Instructions to compile the alpha version
-- Using the pre-build code
+Instructions to compile the alpha version using the pre-build code
-1 - checkout alpha_version from the server
+- checkout alpha_version from the server
-2 - cd ~/alpha_version/build/main/Debug
+- cd ~/alpha_version/build/main/Debug
-3 - Execute game.exe
+- Execute game.exe

 About the game
 - The game should open in the terminal (alpha version is a terminal-based game)